sakurashine/LSCoSa/README.md

 # LSCoSa
-LSCoSa is a contrastive-learning based self-supervised learning methods for HSIC.
+LSCoSa is a contrastive-learning based self-supervised learning methods for HSIC followed in CaCo.